andebor/brl/README.md

 - Site structure (by making a grid system)
 - Basic sitewide styling
 - Style form elements in /contact/
-- Style and CSS animation on "flip cards" in /about/board.php and
+- Style and CSS animation on "flip cards" in /about/board.php

-The styling of the "cards" used in /about/board.php was split into a separate file due to file length.

 ###3.
 JavaScript

 JavaScript is used to manipulate the HTML code in our project.
-E.g. to make the drop-down lists in the navigation bar interactive.

 Examples of use:
 - The dropdown lists in the navigation menu expands when clicked